bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_observation:

 Observation
   A data point, row, or sample in a dataset.
-Another term for glossary_instance_.
+Another term for :ref:`instance <glossary_instance>`.

 .. _glossary_overfitting: